Michelle Suzanne, Author

 A: My mom made a new rule

-the summer between 3rd and 4th grade.
+the summer I was between 3rd and 4th grade.
 She said I had two choices after lunch.

-1) I could take a nap, and that wasn’t happening because who wants to waste their vacation sleeping?
+1) I could take a nap - and that wasn't happening because who wants to waste vacation sleeping?

-2) I could read a book, and that did happen even though I complained at the beginning.
+2) I could read a book - and that did happen even though I complained a lot at the beginning.

 Picture

-My reading got better because I practiced every day, and one afternoon it was so easy that I forgot what I was doing and decided to run after my new friends.
+My reading got better because I practiced every day, and one afternoon, it felt so easy that I forgot what I was doing and decided to run after my new friends.
 That was impossible, of course, because I could only join them when I was reading.

 Q: Do I always know the whole story before I write it?

 A: Never!
-It begins when something happens to an imaginary kid I’d like to meet.
-Then a few other characters – which always seem to include a dog and sometimes a cat – enter the picture.
+It begins when something happens to a kid (or animal) I’d like to meet.
+Then a few other characters – who always include a dog – enter the picture.

-It’s their story after that and they share it with me as I’m typing, or lying in bed trying to fall asleep, or taking a shower.
-(Some people sing in the shower.
-My subconscious tells me about the next chapter.
-Or how the book ends.
-Or where I missed something important.)
+It’s their story after that, and they share it with me when I’m typing, or lying in bed trying to fall asleep, or taking a shower.

-And I don’t always write each chapter in order from the beginning to the end of the book.
-I write the exciting stuff first and fill in the gaps later.
+And I don’t always write the chapters in order.
+Sometimes I write the exciting stuff first and fill in the rest later.

 Picture